Curvature Grafted by Instantons

 If we represent the connection in terms of a covariant derivative on a vector bundle, then the association is:

 The method of using holomorphic bundles to study instantons is very fruitful, and has been used widely in the study of instanton moduli spaces, as it allows us to profit from all the technology of complex algebraic geometry to explore properties of instantons.
-In what follows we will identify instantons with holomorphic bundles via the KH correspondence, and talk about instanton charges in terms of characteristic classes.
+In what follows we will identify instantons with holomorphic bundles via the Kobayashi--Hitchin correspondence, using the particular version of this conjecture proved in \cite{GKM} for instantons on the surfaces $Z_k$.
+We can then talk about instanton charges in terms of characteristic classes.